stonerlab/stonerplots/docs/source/index.rst

 Introduction
 ------------

-StonerPlots is a package to help make publication quality matplotlib figures more easily.
-In particular, it is indended to create plots that match the style of common Physics journals, but equally can help keep matplotlib figures consistent for writing reports and theses.
+StonerPlots is a Python package designed to simplify the creation of publication-quality matplotlib figures.
+In particular, it is intended to produce plots that align with the style of common physics journals.
+StonerPlots also helps ensure consistency in matplotlib figures for reports, theses, and similar documentation.

-It originated as a fork of the scienceplots package by John D. Garrett
+The library originated as a fork of the `scienceplots` package by John D. Garrett.

 Quickstart
 ----------